NottingHack/rules/do-not-be-on-fire.rst

 Nottingham Hackspace abides by **The Health & Safety at Work Act**, and points out that you also have responsibilities under this legislation, such as taking reasonable care of others’ safety when operating tools and machinery.

-When you are working on your own in the Hackspace, **please use the Lone Worker Alarm**. **Please note** this does not contact 999, in case of genuine emergencies you should first ring the emergency services.
+When you are working on your own in the Hackspace, please take extra care when using potentially dangerous tools.
+In case of genuine emergencies you should ring the emergency services.
 The official address for the Hackspace is written on various posters and boards throughout the Hackspace.